 In June of 2015 I began my new role as Director of Vocations for the Diocese of Buffalo.
 As can be expected, this change came with many adjustments.
 The biggest adjustment was going from helping people to be disciples of Christ, to now helping them to be leaders.
 As big as this adjustment was, with every day that goes by, my feeling grows stronger that this is where God wants me.
 I am thankful for all who assisted me in making this transition.
 To name a few, Fr.
 Walt Szczesny, the previous vocation director, has gone out of his way to advise and guide me along my new path.
 Michele Passafiume, my secretary, has helped me to get acclimated to the office, and has extended many courtesies to me.
 Last but not least, Bishop Richard Malone continues to be very appreciative of my taking this position, and looks after me with a leader’s heart.

-Whether you are reading this as a friend of mine, as someone called to priesthood or religious life, or even as a friend or family member of a discerner, what I wish to leave you with is that God has a plan for you, and nothing will bring you more happiness and fulfilment than following His plan.
+Whether you are reading this as a friend of mine, as someone called to priesthood or religious life, or even as a friend or family member of a discerner, what I wish to leave you with is an assurance that God has a plan for you, and nothing will bring you more happiness and fulfillment than following His plan.

 - Father Andrew Lauricella